In this post you will learn how to use CloudFlare Full page caching with WordPress by writing three basic page rules.

 - Go to your domain

-- Then go to rules
+- Then go to page rules

 - Finally write these three rules for your domain in that specific order.